Bruce Lee's legacy still debated 40 years after his death

 It has supported a five-year exhibition, due to be opened on Friday by the city Financial Secretary John Tsang at a museum.
 The government film archive is also producing documentaries of his life and new prints of some of Lee's films.

-But some fans feel the government is simply making up for lost time and they are angry about the lack of a permanent memorial or museum to honour Lee.
+But some fans feel the government is simply making up for lost time and they are angry about the lack of a permanent memorial or museum to honor Lee.

 A member of the city's Legislative Council questioned officials over their failed negotiations two years ago to buy and restore Lee's former mansion in the upscale Kowloon Tong suburb to create a museum devoted to him.